DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.2.1 Confidentiality, integrity, and availability, authenticity and nonrepudiation (5 Pillars)
   - **Confidentiality**:
     - Concept of measures used to ensure the protection of the secrecy of data, objects, and resources
+    - is the duty to ensure privacy.
+It focuses on data
+    - It is a legal obligation in regulatory scenarios and a due care obligation in U.S law
     - Confidentiality protections prevent disclosure while protecting authorized access
     - Preserving authorized restrictions on information access and disclosure, including the means for protecting personal privacy and prioprietary information
     - Sensitive data, including personally identifiable information (PII) must be kept confidential; confidentiality is different from secrecy